-TBDSSAB shall provide a fair and objective formal process for dealing with alleged incidents of harassment
+TBDSSAB shall provide a fair and objective formal process for dealing with alleged incidents of harassment.

-Employees wishing to pursue a formal investigation, are required to send a written copy of the complaint, describing the incident(s), witnesses and steps already taken to resolve the matter, to the Manager, Human Resources, or the CAO if the matter involves the Manager of Human Resources or the Board Chair if the matter involves the CAO
+Employees wishing to pursue a formal investigation, complainants should are required to send a written copy of the complaint, describing the incident(s), witnesses and steps already taken to resolve the matter, to the appropriate Division Director or the Manager Director, Human Resources, or the CAO if the matter involves the Manager of Human Resources or the Board Chair if the matter involves the CAO.

-Once a formal written complaint is received, the Manager, Human Resources or CAO or Board Chair, as appropriate, receiving the complaint will appoint an investigator, which may include the appointment of an external investigator where deemed appropriate.
+Once a formal written complaint is received, the Director Manager, Human Resources or CAO or Board Chair, as -receivingappropriate, receiving the complaint will appoint an investigator, which may include the appointment of an external investigator where deemed appropriate.-